Dating Someone With Depression: 23 Tips From a Therapist

 18. Stay Social

 Some days, your partner may not feel like going out.
 Rather than isolating yourself socially, continue to maintain a social life.
-It may feel funny to go out without your partner, but socializing is an important activity for support, distraction and revitalization.
+It may feel funny to go out without your partner, but socializing is an important activity for support, distraction, and revitalization.
+It will also help you maintain your sense of self, which can be challenging when so much of your energy is expended on helping your partner.

 19. Keep It Real

 If your partner is getting worse and unwilling to participate in activities that contribute to their recovery, you may need to evaluate your relationship.
 Do your best to encourage them, support them, and offer to accompany them to any appointments.
-If none of these tactics work, have a direct conversation with your partner about your concerns.
+If none of these tactics work, directly discuss your concerns with your partner.
 In some instances, you may need to reassess whether the relationship is working for both of you.

 20. Keep an Eye Out for Self-Harm